jpverkamp/blog/content/programming/2023/stacklang/06-some-examples.md

 ## Mandelbrot

-And then finally, the piece de resistance, using those complex numbers to calculate the {{<wikipedia "Mandelbrot set">}}!
+And then finally, the piece de resistance, using those complex numbers to calculate the [[wiki:Mandelbrot set]]()!

 I'm not going to talk through the code this time, since it's pretty much a direct translation of the algorithm (see the link above).
 But I do think it's a good example of how you can start to write 'real code' in StackLang: